 Tumblr is for the blogger that isn’t looking to make blogging a main priority.
 It’s free, though you can pay for specialized themes to make your blog stand out.
 And you can upload an array of different types of content.
 But at the end of the day, it’s more of a social network where you can share others content, and they can share yours on the platform.

 Quick, easy, and free, Blogger is great for non-techies looking to start their blogging journey.
-It’s ease-of-use makes this platform an easy option for beginners with absolutely no idea how to customise or design a blog.
+It’s ease-of-use makes this platform an easy option for beginners with absolutely no idea how to customize or design a blog.
 But if you’re a blog that wants to grow, Blogger isn’t a great choice as you can’t add any additional features.

 Medium is the perfect place for writers who want to be a part of a community.
 It’s easy to use and requires no extensive coding to customize.
 If you’re using Medium, you’re more focused on your content as opposed to the upkeep of a website.
 You are given very little control over your blog with Medium, and can’t use it for advertising or paid content.